NicoleBIA/Cereal-Market-Evolution/Behavioral_Spotlight/Behavioral_Spotlight_Price_Perception_vs_Reality.md

 **BOGO** and **No Promotion** periods both generate strong perception effects — but for **different behavioral reasons**.
 This suggests that promotional strategy should be **behaviorally segmented** based on consumer trust levels, brand positioning, and retailer framing power.

 ---

-**✅ Commit Message:**
-`Add Behavioral Spotlight for Price Perception vs Reality at Amazon Fresh with updated visual links and simplified tags`